eukaprotech/networking/README.md

 asyncConnection.post("url", parameters, new AsyncConnectionHandler() {// you can use any http method other than POST
     @Override
     public void onStart() {
+        //you can choose to show a progress bar here.
     }

     @Override
     public void onUploadProgressUpdate(long progress, long length) {
         //length is the total size of the content/parameters being uploaded or written to the connection.
-        //You can use a determinate loader at this point, to show show the progress }
+        //You can use a determinate progress bar at this point.
+    }

     @Override